• Skip to primary navigation

 • Follow your recipe instructions if it calls for your graham cracker crust to be baked.
 In general, I have found that despite recipe instructions, any pie that will be frozen to set up for several hours can skip the pre-baking.

-To pre-bake: bake for 7-8 minutes at 375 degrees F (190 degrees C).
+To pre-bake: bake for 7-8 minutes at 375℉ (190℃).

-For no bake: refrigerate and chill for about an hour or freeze the graham cracker crust for 10-20 minutes before filling.
+For no-bake: refrigerate and chill for about an hour or freeze the graham cracker crust for 10-20 minutes before filling.

 Nutrition